dotnet/Nerdbank.Streams/doc/SimplexStream.md

 Console.WriteLine("...and we're done!");
 ```

-Disposing of the `HalfDuplexStream` prevents any further writing to
+Disposing of the `SimplexStream` prevents any further writing to
 or reading from the stream.
 No native resources are held by this
 time so disposing is not strictly necessary.
 However calling `CompleteWriting()` is highly encouraged so any waiting readers will return, recognizing no more data will come.